BOTS: A Unified Framework for Bayesian Online Task Selection in LLM Reinforcement Finetuning: Additional Empirical Results

-As shown in Figure~\ref{fig:implicit_evidence_result}, the estimator exhibits distinct behaviors across model scales.
-For \textbf{Qwen2.5-1.5B-Instruct} (Left), both Pearson Correlation and ROC AUC remain stable throughout training; the consistently positive correlation and ROC AUC above 0.5 demonstrate that interpolation-based implicit evidence effectively captures task difficulty.
-Notably, this model is weaker than both reference models (Qwen2.5-7B-Instruct and Qwen3-32B), confirming that our estimator possesses extrapolation capability.
-For the larger \textbf{Qwen2.5-7B} (Right), both Pearson Correlation and ROC AUC decline in later stages: Pearson Correlation remains positive, but ROC AUC approaches 0.5, indicating that implicit evidence becomes less informative for difficulty prediction as the model matures.
+\paragraph{Observations.} The consistently positive correlation and ROC AUC above 0.5 demonstrate that interpolation-based implicit evidence effectively captures task difficulty, even in the the extrapolation-heavy setting, where the pair \{7B, 30B\} is used to predict task success probabilities for Qwen2.5-1.5B-Instruct.
+All other reference-model combinations maintain even stronger predictive quality throughout training.
+A mild performance drop is observed in the \{1.5B, 30B\} $\rightarrow$ 7B setting, which is the only non-extrapolative scenario that both reference models differ substantially in capability from the training model.
+Additionally, we observe both Pearson Correlation and ROC AUC decline in later stages in several cases, indicating that implicit evidence becomes less informative for difficulty prediction as the model matures.
 This highlights the necessity of incorporating direct evaluations as explicit evidence to maintain accurate estimation.

+\paragraph{Analysis and Takeaways.} These results indicate that choosing well-bracketed reference models—particularly avoiding strong extrapolation regimes and, when possible, including a reference model whose capability is close to the training model—substantially improves the quality of implicit evidence within BOTS.

+Next, we evaluate how different choices of reference models affect the performance of BOTS.
+We apply three reference model pairs to BOTS and train \textbf{Qwen2.5-1.5B-Instruct} on the \textbf{GURU-Math} dataset.
+The results are presented in Figure~\ref{fig:rebuttal_reference_models_training}.

+\paragraph{Observations.} We observe that the reference model pairs with stronger implicit evidence estimation quality (Figure~\ref{fig:rebuttal_implicit_evidence_result}) -- namely \textbf{1.5B $\times$ 7B} and \textbf{1.5B $\times$ 30B} -- achieve clearly better ETR and more efficient training curves compared to the \{7B \& 30B\} pair.
+Even though \textbf{7B $\times$ 30B} performs slightly worse than the other combinations, it still delivers performance that significantly surpasses the random baseline.